Reviews You Can Rely On

 Requires regular maintenance

 The MSR AutoFlow XL is a gravity backpacking water filter designed for large groups and basecamps.
 Its large capacity can hold up to 10 liters of water, and its adaptable design fits various storage vessels.
-This is our favorite for group use because it requires minimal setup and can be left unattended while filtering large quantities of water.
+Out of all the models tested, this is our favorite for group use due to its minimal setup and the ability to leave it unattended while filtering large quantities of water.
 It also doubles as a handwash station or even a shower during the warmer seasons.

 Read more: MSR Autoflow XL review